TristynKahrs/TestsBase/README.md

 ![Tests](https://github.com/TristynKahrs/TestsBase/actions/workflows/tests.yml/badge.svg)

 # TestBase
-A base project for testing with pytest
+A base project for testing with pytest, when pushing or pulling to github, tests will run automatically on the github actions workflow.
+Test run for Python 3.9, 3.10, and 3.11 on Windows and Ubuntu environments.

 ---

 ## Testing
 ### Usage
-- mypy src
+- "mypy src" to check for type errors
-- flake8 src
+- "flake8 src" to check for linting errors
-- pytest
+- "pytest" to run tests
-- tox
+- "tox" to run tests for all environments and python versions

 ### pyproject.toml
 investigate this config
 *addopts* infers package name from src, change to match

 ### setup.cfg
 investigate this config
 *install_requires* infers requirements from requirements.txt
 *packages* infers package name from src, change to match *[options.package_data]* uses package name, change to match